Student Rights Service (formerly PLINFO)

 - student learning and achievement data

-NZSTA runs a comprehensive programme to support trustees in their role
+NZSTA runs a comprehensive programme to support board members in their role

-How can parents raise a concern with their school board of trustees?
+How can parents raise a concern with their school board?

 Each school | kura should have a policy/procedure outlining the process for handling concerns and complaints.
 Copies of this policy/procedure should be available from the school | kura, and may be on the school’s website.